BECOME A PARTICIPANT

 Participants will be asked to take a medication (either zonisamide

 or matching placebo) over a period of 14 weeks at a dosing schedule that is consistent with best practices for zonisamide.
-They will be asked to fill out questionnaires, watch educational modules, and complete a urinalysis during the study visits.
-Participation will involve three visits per week from weeks 1-6, one visit per week from weeks 7-14, and three visits total at weeks 18, 27, and 54.
+They will be asked to fill out questionnaires, watch educational modules, and complete a urinalysis during the s

 Eligibility for this study includes being between the ages 18-65, having four or more standard drinks on four or more occasions in the prior 30 days, be non-pregnant or lactating, and currently seeking alcohol use disorder treatment.
 Participants may receive up to approximately $463 in virtual gift cards over the course of the study.